hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

 ![photo1]({{site.url}}/myimages/ss_20160119_4.png)

-# Cool papers in the conference
+# Interesting non-convex optimization papers in the conference

 1. In general, non-convex optimization problems are NP-hard.
 One interesting direction on non-convex optimization is to develop efficient polynomial time algorithm for some specific optimization problems under some reasonable assumptions.